OpenMoonRay/openmoonray-docs/docs/moonray/maps/ImageMap.md

         default:

         <p class="jekyll-theme-minimal scene-class-attr-comment">filename that points to a texture .exr or .tx file (must be mip-mapped and tiled with maketx).
-If filename contains '<UDIM>', udim index substitution is performed on filename.
+If filename contains '&lt;UDIM&gt;', udim index substitution is performed on filename.
 In the UDIM case, 'scale', 'offset', and 'wrap around' are ignored.</p>

     </p>